krtk06/Ai-chat-assistant/README.md

-AI Chat Assistant
+AI Chat Assistant :

-Description
+Description :

 An AI Chat Assistant application built using HTML, CSS, React, and TypeScript, integrated with the OpenAI API.
 This app allows users to interact in real-time with a smart AI-powered assistant, delivering instant responses through a modern, responsive, and user-friendly interface.
 It demonstrates advanced front-end development along with AI integration.

-Features
+Features:
-Real-time chat with AI assistant using OpenAI API

-Interactive UI built with React for seamless updates

-TypeScript for type safety and maintainability

-Responsive design using CSS for accessibility on various devices

-State management for handling conversations and user inputs

-Easily extensible for adding more AI capabilities or UI enhancements
+Real-time chat with AI assistant using OpenAI API Interactive UI built with React for seamless updates TypeScript for type safety and maintainability Responsive design using CSS for accessibility on various devices State management for handling conversations and user inputs Easily extensible for adding more AI capabilities or UI enhancements

-Technologies Used
+Technologies Used:

 React
 TypeScript
 HTML5 & CSS3
 OpenAI API

 ## Expanding the ESLint configuration